KhaliLounis/gdg-school-backend-workshops/3-mongodb-mongoose/mini-task/README.md

 - Add a `GET /api/products/:id` endpoint to get a single product
 - Add validation error handling
-- Add a `GET /api/products/pending` endpoint to get only incomplete products
+- Add a `GET /api/products` endpoint to get only best rated products